guifel/nocust-client-doc/README.md

 ⚠️ Don't forget to provide a [transfer allowance](https://medium.com/ethex-market/erc20-approve-allow-explained-88d6de921ce9) to the NOCUST contract for the ERC-20 you wish to use.

-### Commit-Chain Transfers \(🙋‍♂️ ➡️ 🙋‍♀️\)
+### NOCUST Transfers \(🙋‍♂️ ➡️ 🙋‍♀️\)

-Commit-Chain transfers are free of gas and instant!
+NOCUST transfers are free of gas and instant!
 There are two modes to send them.

-* **Active Delivery:** The NOCUST commit-chain currently requires the recipient of a transfer to be online \(to sign a message to receive a commit-chain transfer\).
+* **Active Delivery:** NOCUST currently requires the recipient of a transfer to be online \(to sign a message to receive a NOCUST transfer\).
 Once the library is setup and after calling the `register` function, transfers are automatically accepted.
 * **Passive Delivery \[soon\]:** We will soon be releasing an upgrade to NOCUST to allow a client to receive a transaction while **offline** 👻.

 #### Listening for Incoming Transfers